Gain Capital / Open ECry Trading Service

 The Sierra Chart trading functionality fully supports the Gain Capital Trading service.
 It is not necessary to have the Gain Capital Trader software running when using the trading features in Sierra Chart.

 Sierra Chart provides enhanced historical Intraday data when using Gain Capital.
 This data is tick by tick and provides Bid Volume and Ask Volume.
 The data goes back to 2008 and the data downloading is very fast.
 The data is optimized for use with Sierra Chart.
-This data is provided for all of the popular futures contracts and all of the Forex pairs.
+This data is provided for all of the popular futures contracts.
 For less common symbols, Sierra Chart uses the Gain Capital provided historical Intraday data.

 What is Included